AChillFeeder/diabetes-tracking/README.md

 - Added delete option

 # DO'S:
 - [ ] update API documentation, some returns have changed
 - [x] change weight to FLOAT
+- [ ] Allow days to be edited, how to do it on the UI side?

 # Screenshots:
 ## Home screen